AlexCharlton/glls/README.md

 Returns the size, in bytes, of the memory needed for a renderable belonging to `PIPELINE`.

 #### Fast render functions
 When compiled, the render function defined by `define-pipeline` is actually a combination of three “fast” render functions: a begin render function, a render function, and an end render function.
+The array rendering function is a similar combination: the begin render function, an array render function and the end render function.
 This is done so that, if desired, all of the renderables that belong to the same pipeline may be rendered at the same time, without needing to perform expensive calls like program changes or texture binding more than once.
-To use these functions, simply call the begin render function with the first renderable, then call the render function on all renderables (including the first), finally calling the end render function (with no arguments) to clean up.
+To use these functions, simply call the begin render function with the first renderable, then call the render (or array render) function on all renderables (including the first), finally calling the end render function (with no arguments) to clean up.

 `define-pipeline` does not define all of these functions separately, but instead defines a single function with which to access them: `PIPELINE-NAME-fast-render-functions`.
-This function returns six values: the begin render function, the render function, the end render function, and pointers to those same C functions in that order.
+This function returns eight values: the begin render function, the render function, the end render function, the array render function, and pointers to those same C functions in that order.

 One major assumption must be kept in mind while working with the fast render functions: textures are only bound once.
 In other words: it is assumed that that all of the renderables belonging to the same pipeline share a common “sprite sheet” (or other shared texture type).
 If this assumption does not hold true, simply use the standard render function, or call the begin render function for every set of renderables that uses a separate texture.